The ‘Great Falls’ of Marble Falls

 Johnson wanted to harness the power of the river for hydroelectric energy.
 He succeeded, and Marble Falls became a city on July 12, 1887.

 In 1925, a dam was successfully built to supply power to the Marble Falls Textile Mills Co.
 It was not until the construction of the Marble Falls Dam — later renamed Max Starcke Dam — by the Lower Colorado River Authority in 1951 that the falls were submerged.
 The purpose of the dam was to control flooding and harness hydroelectric power.
 The dams at either end of Lake Marble Falls allow the LCRA to control the water level and lower it on occasion for maintenance such as debris removal and dock repairs.

 Today, the once magnificent falls only peek out during these drawdowns when the lake is lowered about 7 feet.
-The most recent drawdown of Lake Marble Falls will begin on October 1, 2022 and last for 12 weeks.
+The next scheduled drawdown of Lake Marble Falls will begin on October 1, 2022 and last for 12 weeks.
 It is estimated the lake will reach its lowest level on October 7, showcasing the falls of Marble Falls.

 Side note: The falls consist of limestone but were believed, by early settlers, to be marble as it was cherty and hard — apparently a common mistake.